 MySQL differences from the OpenGIS specification

 The Open Geospatial Consortium publishes the OpenGIS® Implementation Standard for Geographic information - Simple feature access - Part 2: SQL option, a document that proposes several conceptual ways for extending an SQL RDBMS to support spatial data.
-This specification is available from the OGC Web site at http://www.opengeospatial.org/.
+The Open Geospatial Consortium (OGC) maintains a Web site at http://www.opengeospatial.org/.
 The specification is available there at http://www.opengeospatial.org/standards/sfs.
 It contains additional information relevant to the material here.

 If you have questions or concerns about the use of the spatial extensions to MySQL, you can discuss them in the GIS forum: http://forums.mysql.com/list.php?23.